Hrœrekr Ringslinger: Danish tradition

+Brevis historia regum Dacie

+In Brevis historia regum Dacie by Sven Aggesen, he is mentioned briefly as Rokil, who has the surname Slagenback.
+In this version, he is the son of Rolf Kraki and the father of Frothi the Bold.

 Gesta Danorum

-The Gesta Danorum (book 3) by Saxo Grammaticus agrees with the Chronicon lethrense and the Annals of Lund by making Rørik Slyngebond the son of Höðr (Høther).
+The Gesta Danorum (book 3) by Saxo Grammaticus makes Rørik Slyngebond the son of Höðr (Høther), a mortal king of Sweden and Denmark.
 When Odin's son Boe had killed Höðr, the Swedes, the Curonians and the Slavs rebelled against Denmark (Saxo patriotically ignores the fact that he had previously given Höðr as a prince of Sweden who ruled Denmark) and attacked Rørik.

 When the Slavic and Danish forces met, a Slavic wizard suggested that instead of having a large battle and lose a great many lives, two men should meet in a duel.
 If the Slav won, the tribute would be cancelled, but if the Dane won, the tribute would be paid as in the old days.
 A Dane asked Rørik what the reward would be for the Danish champion if he won the fight.
 Rørik promised a chain of six laced bracelets.
 The Dane entered the duel but was defeated and died.

 The next day, the winning Slavic champion was emboldened by his victory and asked if there was a second Dane who wanted to meet him in combat.
 A warrior named Ubbe who was both strong and skilled in seiðr asked Rørik what the prize would be if he killed the Slav.
 Once again Rørik promised the chain of bracelets.
 The Dane asked Rørik if he would leave the chain of bracelets to a third trustworthy man, so that he could not change his mind when the Danish champion had won.
 Rørik agreed, but the man who would take the chain was on another ship, and when Rørik threw the chain of bracelets across, he underestimated the distance and so the chain fell into the water, and was lost forever.
 This gave Rørik the cognomen Slyngebond (sling-bracelets).
 However, Ubbe decided to take the challenge anyway.
 In the duel both champions died, but the Slavs were impressed and agreed to continue paying the tribute.

 Rørik appointed Horwendil and Feng as the rulers of Jutland.
 Horwendil spent a great deal of time pillaging and won so much fame that Rørik gave him his daughter Gerutha (Gertrude) who bore him the son Amleth (Hamlet).

 When Rørik died, he was succeeded by Wiglek.